 Introduction to the operation and design of optoelectronic materials and devices including compound semiconductors, fabrication, crystal growth, and devices such as lasers, LEDs, and detectors.

 Prerequisites: ELEC 302 and ELEC 310 and ELEC 350

 Proposal and concept design phase of a capstone project culminating in a documented and approved project to be implemented in Electrical Engineering Design and Practice II (ELEC 492).
 Working as a multidisciplinary team, an iterative design process is applied to a major design experience based on the knowledge and skills acquired in earlier course work.
 Stages of design include problem identification, formulation of requirements, research and analysis, evaluation of alternatives, use of modern design methods and engineering techniques that incorporate realistic constraints, project planning, testing and proof-of-concept.
 Societal, ethical, and professional practice considerations are integrated into the design process.
 Three hours lecture-recitation and one three-hour laboratory weekly.
 Fall semester.

 Prerequisites: ELEC 491W

-Principles of engineering design of electrical and electronic circuits and systems; technical and non-technical considerations; planning, implementation, evaluation, and documentation of an engineering design project; written and oral proposal, design reviews, and final project report; application and computer-aided analysis and design.
-Two hours lecture-recitation and one three-hour laboratory weekly or approved equivalent via a sponsored internship project.
+Principles of engineering design culminating in a project that applies and integrates topics in electrical and electronic circuits, signals, and systems; technical and non-technical considerations; research, planning, analysis, detail design, prototyping, implementation, testing, evaluation, and documentation of an engineering design project; design reviews including written reports and oral presentations to multiple audiences.
+Two hours of lecture and four hours of laboratory weekly.
 Spring semester.

 ELEC 494 | SPECIAL TOPICS IN ELECTRICAL ENGINEERING